a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 #### 3\.2 Determine PHY name of radio

-**NOTE:** You can use the [`list_interfaces.py`](https://github.com/a-gavin/talks/blob/main/lfnw_2023_wifi_pcap/list_interfaces.py) script to both determine the PHY of the radio and all interfaces created on the radio.
+**NOTE:** You can use the [`list_interfaces.py`](https://github.com/a-gavin/talks/blob/main/lfnw_2023_wifi_pcap/list_interfaces.py) script to both determine the radio PHY name/number and all interfaces created using that radio.
 With this information in hand, you can then skip to the [Manage existing interfaces using radio](#4-2-manage-existing-interfaces-using-radio) section.

 Find the `phyX` which matches the PCI bus found in the previous step: